-The MTB brake is a special type of bicycle brake, it meets the different requirements of mountain bike practices.
-There are mainly two braking systems: disc brakes and caliper brakes.
+The MTB brake, a specific brakeThe MTB brake is a special type of brake, it meets the different requirements of mountain bike practices.
+There are mainly two braking systems: disc brakes and V brakes.

 On Alltricks.com, the MTB brake designates all technologies, spare parts and brake accessories.

-The caliper brake, also called rim brake, offers the advantage of being inexpensive, lightweight and very easy to maintain.
+The V brake, the classic:The V brake, also called rim brake, offers the advantage of being inexpensive, lightweight and very easy to maintain.
 However, it will lose its efficiency on wet or greasy ground, since the braking is done directly on the rim, it's exposed to water and impurities that alter the performance of the system.